098765d/dualPredictor/README.md

 ## 1. Introduction

-The dualPredictor tool combines regression analysis with binary classification to forecast student academic outcomes and identify at-risk students.
-This user guide provides a step-by-step walkthrough on how to install and use the dualPredictor package.
-The figure below illustrates the mechanism of how dualPredictor generates dual output (regression and classification) by combining a regressor and a metric.
+The dualPredictor tool combines regression analysis with binary classification to forecast student academic outcomes.
+The accompanying figure (Fig 1) illustrates how dualPredictor generates dual output—regression and classification—by combining a regressor and a metric.

-### 1.1 How does dualPredictor provide dual prediction output?
+### 1.1 How does dualPredictor provide dual output?
 - **Output 1 = Grade prediction**: from the trained regressor (e.g., Lasso)
 - Optimal cut-off:
     - The default cut-off is the ground truth criteria to distinguish at-risk students(e.g., default cut-off = 2.5 means a student with a grade <2.5 would be an at-risk student)
-    - The metrics (select from 3: Youden Index, F1-score, F2-score) for binary classification all range from 0 to 1.
+    - The metrics (User chooses one from the Youden Index, F1-score, and F2-score) for binary classification all range from 0 to 1.
-    - The optimal cut-off is a tunned cut-off value that maximizes the metric (e.g., Youden Index) for the trained regressor with the corresponding default cut-off value (e.g., the optimal cut-off is 2.62 for Lasso with Youden Index).
+    - The optimal cut-off is a tunned cut-off value that maximizes the selected metric (e.g., user selects Youden Index) for the trained regressor with the corresponding default cut-off value (e.g., the optimal cut-off is 2.62 for Lasso with Youden Index).
 - **Output 2 = Binary label prediction**:
-  - if predicted grade < optimal cut-off: label = 1
+  - if predicted grade < optimal cut-off: label = 1 (at-risk)
-  - if predicted grade >= optimal cut-off: label = 0
+  - if predicted grade >= optimal cut-off: label = 0 (normal)

 ![](https://github.com/098765d/dualPredictor/raw/eb30145140a93d355342340d2a7ab256ccbbbf6e/figs/how_dual_works.png)
 **Fig 1**: How does dualPredictor provide dual prediction output?

 ### 1.2 How does dualPredictor provide model explanations?
-- Global level model explanations: Model's feature coefficients plot (See Fig 2c)
+- Global level Model Explanations: The model's feature coefficients plot (See Fig 2c)
-- **Local level model explanations**: Model's feature contribution for a specific data point (See Fig 2d)
+- **Local level Model Explanations**: The model's feature contribution for a specific data point (See Fig 2d)
-    - How to get the feature contribution?
+    - How to get the feature contribution for a given data point?

       Given a linear model with a total number of M features, the model can be represented as:
       ```math